 Without converting these amounts so they all fit the same period, you won't be able to compare the offers.
 For example, you have three different proposals expressed as a monthly income, an annual salary, and a weekly wage.
 First, decide to which wage you will recalculate (e.g., the annual income).
 Doing the maths might be a bit tricky, but once it's over, you'll have a clear comparison between the three offers.

 If you have many offers to recalculate, though, it's bound to take a long time, and you have a considerable chance of making a mistake.
 A much more convenient way is to use this wage calculator and have all the results immediately.

 Wage calculator - discover its features

-This hourly to salary calculator has some cool features, let's take a closer look at them.
-It can save lots of your time and effort because you don't need to do all these tedious math calculations to standardize the salary offers.
-We have created for you an easy and user-friendly wage calculator that recalculates all types of income (listed in the previous chapter).
-The only action we ask you to do is to enter two initial values necessary for computations: the amount of money for one chosen wage type and the number of hours you work per week.
+This hourly to salary calculator has some cool features - let's take a closer look at them.
+You can save yourself lot of time and effort, as you don't need to do all these tedious math calculations to standardize those salary offers.
+We have created a user-friendly wage calculator that recalculates all types of income (listed in the previous chapter).
+The only thing you need to do is to enter two initial values necessary for computations: the amount of money for one chosen wage type and the number of hours you work per week.
 After that, you will see five different wages results of the same salary, ready to compare with other offers.
 Sounds great to us!